Metric definitions

 Filter caveat

-The main fast-search counts and dataset-level sentiment filters do not use identical sentiment logic.
+The main Risk Tool counts and the Snippet Tool's sentiment measure filters do not use identical sentiment logic.

-Main fast-search counts allow a mixed positive-and-negative sentence to count toward both positive and negative.
+In the main Risk Tool counts, a mixed positive-and-negative sentence counts toward both positive and negative.

 Was this page helpful?